JanYperman/deciphering-morphology/README.md

 * __timeseries\_id:__ An identifier to link to the timeseries associated with this entry.
 E.g. if this is 123 then the timeseries may be found in _timeseries/123.txt_.
 The corresponding features would then be found in _features/123.txt_.

 The two folders _timeseries_ and _features_ contain the individual timeseries and features respectively.
 They may be coupled to the entries in __dataset.csv__ by means of the _timeseries\_id_ field.
 Note that this is done automatically when running [frontiers_code.py](../master/frontiers_code.py), which stores a pickled dataframe called _frontiers\_dataset.p_ in the root.

+### Calculate approximate entropy
+To calculate the approximate entropy for new timeseries, use the function `normalized_approximate_entropy` defined in `calculate_apen.py`.
+It will assume 1920 samples per timeseries.This function also applies the normalization with the same parameters as those used in the paper.
+The function is illustrated by recalculating the approximate entropy of the timeseries in the dataset.